resource-watch/slate/source/includes/dev/_microservice.md

 Both cases are, indeed, errors.
 However, the first one is not an application error - the microservice behaved as it should.
 In this scenario, logging this event should not involve an `error` level event, as nothing unexpected, from the application's point of view, happened: a user asked for something that does not exist, and the microservice handled that as it should.

 On the second case, however, something really unexpected did happen - the microservice could not contact the database.
 This is an application level error, as we assume that our databases are always available for to microservices.
 This is an example scenario where a `error` logging line should be generated.
 Or, putting it in another way, only use `errors` logging for situations where a RW API developer should look into it.

+Another best practice we recommend for log management is using an application-wide configuration value to define the logging level.
+This is prove extremely useful when you switch from your local development environment (where you may prefer the `debug` logging level for maximum detail) to production (where `warn` or `error` may be more reasonable).

+When using Bunyan, logging levels are set [per stream](https://github.com/resource-watch/dataset/blob/5d4b6d1a3b243f5ba985b444633c0f6acf78b35d/app/src/logger.js#L7).
+Many microservices integrate the [Config](https://www.npmjs.com/package/config) library at this stage, allowing you to have different values for [production](https://github.com/resource-watch/dataset/blob/25ab6b6ac7b1c4618b3d4ae1690957b256bafca8/config/prod.json#L4), [staging](https://github.com/resource-watch/dataset/blob/685a799f79f2441a129e4cf5cfaf3ed06ace5546/config/staging.json#L4) or other environments.
+Config also allows you to [override selected values with a environment variable](https://github.com/resource-watch/dataset/blob/34d4b00fe06bd6d7c9b1dd25e043da4e820db653/config/custom-environment-variables.json#L12), typically `LOGGER_LEVEL`, which you may use, for example, to temporarily override the logging level on a particular environment without changing the predefined default values.

 If you want to access your logging output for a microservice that's already deployed on either staging or production, you'll need access to `kubernetes` logging UI or CLI.